futtta/autoptimize/readme.txt

 * if the output is a WordPress administration page (is_admin() function)
 * if the page is requested with ?ao_noptimize=1 appended to the URL
 * if code hooks into Autoptimize to disable optimization (see topic on Visual Composer)
+* if other plugins use the output buffer in an incompatible manner (disable other plugins selectively to identify the culprit)

 = Visual Composer, Beaver Builder and similar page builder solutions are broken!! =